MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/brand-center-overview.md

 **Scenario 3:** Your tenant uses the SharePoint Organization Assets feature with Public CDN.

-For this scenario, the global administrator will need to perform the following steps to create the Brand center app.
+For this scenario, the global administrator needs to perform the following steps to create the Brand center app.

 1. In the admin center, go to **Settings \> Org settings**.